david32768/Jynx/README.md

 		.end_array
 ```
 *	invokeinterface ; omit number as will be calculated
-*	.limit default is calculated rather than 1
+*	default for .limit is calculated rather than 1
 *	labels are constrained to be a Java Id or if generated start with an @
 *	.interface must be used to declare an interface rather than .class interface
 *	labels in .catch must not be previously defined (ASM)
 *	if .var labels are omitted then from :start_method to :end_method is assumed
 *	float constants must be suffixed by 'F' and long constants by 'L'.
 *	hexadecimal constants are supported.
-*	default version is V17(61.0)
+*	default version is V18(62.0)

 ## Jasmin 2.4